What Should I Do If My Bank Freezes My PPP Loan Account?

 What Constitutes PPP Loan Fraud?

-Given that the SBA and the DOJ are working around the clock to uncover and prosecute instances of PPP loan fraud, this begs the question: What constitutes PPP loan fraud?
+Given that the SBA and the DOJ are continuously working to uncover and prosecute instances of PPP loan fraud, this begs the question: What constitutes PPP loan fraud?

 We previously published an article that discussed seven potential forms of PPP loan fraud in depth.
 These included: